 Under Tuition fees you can find more information about the various payment options.

 In the week before the start of the academic year, most programmes organise a compulsory introduction day.
-More detailed information about the faculty introduction day will be sent to you in the summer.
+You will receive more detailed information about the programme introduction day in the summer.

-A student ID card is a personal card which serves as proof of identity for examinations or borrowing library books.
+A student ID card is a personal card which serves as proof of identity for examinations.
+You can also use it for borrowing library books.
 You will receive instructions on how to request your student ID card via email.

 If you have questions about the application and admissions process, or about studying at the UvA, you can contact our Central Student Service Desk.